mimou78/magento2-logstream/README.md

 ## Purpose

-`CleatSquad_Magento2LogStream` is a Magento 2 module designed to redirect all Magento logs to StdOut, which is particularly useful in dockerized environments.
+`CleatSquad_LogStream` is a Magento 2 module designed to redirect all Magento logs to StdOut, which is particularly useful in dockerized environments.
 This approach facilitates the aggregation of logs into external systems without the need to manage Magento-specific log files and configurations.

 ## Getting Started